 Just connect to a VPN server in a location of your choice and enjoy the wonders of the internet freely once again.

-You left your home in the UK for a week and went to China.
+You left your UK home and went to China for a week.
 The newest episode of The Graham Norton Show is about to drop, but you can’t watch it because the service is no longer available.
 Turn on the Surfshark app on your iPhone and tune in to your favorite home shows.

 Is Netflix buffering for too long?
 Or maybe Raid: Shadow Legends is lagging?
 Experiencing random speed drops?
 Your ISP might be capping your bandwidth because they see you streaming.
 Yes, ISPs do that, and it’s called throttling.